naamaark/Plentry/README.md

 # Plentry
-Full Stack Recipes App built with React, using MongoDB and Puppeteer, in development
+Full Stack Recipes App built with React, using MongoDB and Puppeteer, in development.
+Check it out: https://plentryrecipes.herokuapp.com/

 ## Features